 - Soft drinks are called “soft” because they don’t have any alcohol in them.

-- First flavored soda drinks appeared in Europe in second half of 17th century.
+- First flavored soda drinks appeared in Europe in the second half of the 17th century.
 They were most popular in France.

 - Soft drinks are often distinguished by their packaging size, type of container, manufacturer, flavor, ingredients and serving temperature.